MaxJohnsen/carla-controller/README.md

 1) To generate driving datasets using the CARLA simulator (`data_generator.py`)
 2) Use the CARLA simulator to test the performance of deep learning models trained to drive autonomously (`TODO.py`)

+---

 ## Setup Guide (Windows)

-1. Download and install Anaconda
+1. Download and install Anaconda.
 2. Download and extract [Carla v.
 0.8.2](https://github.com/carla-simulator/carla/releases/tag/0.8.2)
 3. Navigate to the extracted folder and create a new file named `CarlaSettings.ini`:
     ``` ini